abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-ldap.md

        }}}}
 ```

-In this example, the `ldapconfig` dictionary must contain the key `LDAP`.
+In this example, the `ldapconfig` dictionary must contain a key named `LDAP`.

 | Variable name      | Type     | Description   |
 |--------------------|----------|-------------|